transkatgirl/Tapestry-Loom/README.md

 	- [ ] Node ordering by [seriation](https://www.lesswrong.com/posts/u2ww8yKp9xAB6qzcr/if-you-re-not-sure-how-to-sort-a-list-or-grid-seriate-it)
 - [ ] Further UI improvements
 	- [ ] Better file manager
+	- [ ] Support keyboard shortcuts for all aspects of the UI, not just the weave editor
+		- [ ] Aim to support navigating the entirety of the UI without a mouse
 	- [ ] Node finding
 	- [ ] Customizable node sorting
 	- [ ] Node bulk selection